 Finally, establishing a liquidity buffer is another useful strategy to manage liquidity risk.
 A liquidity buffer is a portion of my investment portfolio that consists of assets with higher liquidity, such as cash, money market funds, or short-term government bonds.
-This buffer acts as a safety net that I can quickly access in case of a liquidity crisis or an urgent need for cash (Northern Trust).
+This buffer acts as a safety net that I can quickly access in case of a liquidity crisis or an urgent need for cash.

 By employing these strategies, I can better manage the liquidity risks associated with my investments and navigate the challenges that low liquidity assets might pose.

 In my assessment, investments with the least liquidity tend to be those that are more difficult to convert into cash quickly and easily.
-Some examples of such investments include real estate, collectibles, and certificates of deposits (CDs) as mentioned in the Road Less Traveled Finance article.
+Some examples of such investments include real estate, collectibles, and certificates of deposits (CDs).

 My understanding is that these investments are characterised by a lower trading volume and potentially higher volatility when compared to more liquid investments like stocks and bonds.
 This is supported by the statement in the Investing Journal article that illiquid investments might have more drastic price swings due to market inefficiencies and a smaller number of participants willing to trade.